Welcome to Stockton Honors: Academics, Leadership, Community

 You've found the website, now watch the movie!
 Experience Honors on Stockton's Youtube Channel!

-What is the Honors Program at Stockton College?
+What is the Honors Program at Stockton University?

 Stockton Honors is an academic program that combines challenging courses with service learning to foster a warm, supportive intellectual community.
 Honors students can choose any course of study from Stockton's major, minor, and certificate programs, while exploring opportunities from South Jersey to South Africa and all points in between.What unites us is a commitment to academic excellence, to making the world a better place, and to working creatively to achieve our goals.